ESG Topics A-Z

 Approach

-- Spread the adoption of regenerative agriculture practices across 7 million acres of the land used around the world to grow our crops and ingredients for our products.1 We approach regenerative agriculture with five impact areas2 in mind, including enhancing biodiversity and nature where there are identified risks.
+- Spread the adoption of regenerative agriculture, restorative, or protective practices across 10 million acres of the land supporting the growth of our key crops and ingredients by 2030.1 We approach regenerative agriculture with five impact areas2 in mind, including enhancing biodiversity and protecting or restoring nature where there are identified risks.

-In pursuit of these aspirations, we are taking deliberate and significant steps in an effort to address our impact, risks and opportunities that connect our business with nature.
-For example, our efforts to extend regenerative farming practices are founded on a set of techniques that aim to improve and restore ecosystems with a focus on building soil health and fertility; reducing and sequestering carbon emissions; improving watershed health; protecting and enhancing biodiversity; and improving farmer livelihoods.
-Through these objectives, we aim to optimize crop yields, to respect human rights, to improve farmer livelihoods and to secure our supply of agricultural ingredients.
+In pursuit of these aspirations, we are taking deliberate and significant steps in an effort to address the impacts, risks and opportunities that connect our business with nature.
+For example, our efforts to extend regenerative farming practices are founded on a set of techniques that aim to improve and restore ecosystems with a focus on building soil health and fertility; reducing and sequestering carbon emissions; improving watershed health; protecting and enhancing biodiversity; and improving farmer livelihoods through programming aiming to support economic prosperity, farmer and farm worker security, and inclusion and economic empowerment.
+Through these objectives, we aim to optimize crop yields and to secure our supply of agricultural ingredients.

 Our plans to achieve our pep+ agenda are founded on careful consideration of the nuances of our business and supply chain.
 For nature, and for other key topics such as climate change and water, this means working with internal and external experts to identify key impacts and risks and to formulate strategies aiming to mitigate them.
 The focus of these assessments evolve over time in response to the latest science, stakeholder expectations and other developments.
 Through programs like our Sustainable Farming Program (SFP), we have been working to create a more resilient, sustainable agricultural system in an effort to help safeguard our continued business from disruption due to climate change, water scarcity and other environmental and social risks.
 PepsiCo continues to monitor and evaluate scientific advances and the needs of the business and its stakeholders; any future adjustments to its assessment approach are anticipated to reflect these.